rajibhossan/google_place_searching_api/README.md

 This project is develop by Netbean IDE, java version 8 and JavaFx.

 # Google Place webservice
-we have used two webservice:
+I have used two webservices:
 1. Place Autocomplete
 2. Place Details Requests

 # Place Autocomplete
-This service give use suggestion data but have not Detail information of Place which we need.
-Here we have used data "place_id" for fetch Place Details
+This service give use suggestion data but have not Detail information of Place which is needed. so,  "place_id" data is used in Place Details webservice for fetching details information of Place.

 # Place Details Requests
-"place_id" is used for finding Place details information which has showen in table data grid.
+"place_id" is used for finding Place details information that gives us required information.

 # Exproting csv.
 The table data is  saved in CSV format while pressing Export Button

 # Google API_KEY
-I have remove API_KEY from this project because I have borrowed it form my fried so you you want to used just put your key in
+I have remove API_KEY from this project because I have borrowed it from my friend so if you want to use this project just put your key in this project.
+you can put your key below location.

 	src/service/SearchingService.java

 	at this place "static final String KEY = "**YOUR_KEY**";